Giulia Dragoni: Loan to Roma

+Chelsea

+On 31 July 2026, Dragoni joined Women's Super League club Chelsea, signing a contract until 2030.

 International career

 Dragoni has represented Italy at various youth international levels, having played for the under-16, under-17 and under-19 national teams.

 In March 2023 she received her first call-up to the Italian senior national team for the friendly match against Colombia.
-In June of the same year, she was included in the preliminary squad for the 2023 FIFA Women's World Cup by head coach Milena Bertolini.
+In June of the same year, she was included in the preliminary squad for the 2023 FIFA World Cup by head coach Milena Bertolini.
 She subsequently made her debut for the Azzurre on 1 July, coming on as a substitute in the second half of a friendly match against Morocco, which ended in a goalless draw: at 16 years and 236 days, she became the youngest person to represent an Italian senior national football team in the 21st century, but did not beat the all-time record, originally established by Carolina Morace in 1978.

-The following day, she was officially included in the final 23-women squad for the 2023 FIFA Women's World Cup in Australia and New Zealand, aged just 16; in the process, she became the second youngest player to get called up for the tournament, behind only Casey Phair.
+The following day, she was officially included in the final 23-player squad for the 2023 FIFA World Cup in Australia and New Zealand, aged just 16; in the process, she became the second youngest player to get called up for the tournament, behind only Casey Phair.
 On 24 July 2023, Dragoni started in a 1–0 group stage win over Argentina: at 16 years and 259 days, she became the youngest player to ever represent the Azzurre in the competition's history, a record that previously belonged to Rita Guarino, while also overtaking Giuseppe Bergomi as Italy's youngest player to take part in any World Cup match, including both men's and women's football.
 She also became the second-youngest European player to feature in a FIFA Women's World Cup game.